Monadic-DNA/Explorer/sql/README.md

-# Database Index Optimization for GWASifier
+# Database Index Optimization for Monadic DNA Explorer

-This directory contains SQL files to optimize database performance for the GWAS Catalog data used by GWASifier.
+This directory contains SQL files to optimize database performance for the GWAS Catalog data used by Monadic DNA Explorer.

 ## Files